AdobeDocs/experiences-by-you.en/help/analytics/intro-to-analytics/transitioning-from-other-platforms/transition-from-google-analytics.md

 All the reports here allowed for multiple metric columns and dimension breakdowns.
 However, the simplicity of the visualizations and some of the logic behind what elements could be correlated could be frustrating at times.

 ##### 2.1.3.2.
-Google Analytics Reports
+Google [!DNL Analytics] Reports

-Google Analytics splits these reports into the following sections: Realtime, Audience, Acquisition, Behavior, and Conversations (in GA3) and into Lifecycle (with the subsections: Acquisition, Engagement, Monetization, Retention) and User (with the subsections: Demographics and Tech).
+Google [!DNL Analytics] splits these reports into the following sections: Realtime, Audience, Acquisition, Behavior, and Conversations (in GA3) and into Lifecycle (with the subsections: Acquisition, Engagement, Monetization, Retention) and User (with the subsections: Demographics and Tech).

 ![google-analytics-interface-compare](assets/ga-to-aa_7.png)